All Products

 REVOKE Download ON TABLE sale_detail FROM ROLE Worker;

-Grant the access permissions on data that has a high sensitivity level to a role
+Grant permissions to access high-sensitivity data to a role

 GRANT Label <number> ON TABLE <table_name> [(<column_list>)] TO ROLE <role_name> [WITH exp <days>];